Wildlife Photography Guide – Part I

 With birds, you can find hides in the trees built on the level that those birds generally use for their activities.
 With water birds, I know it hides made the way to be dug into the water, and your lens is precisely on the water’s surface, so you have a great perspective to keep eye level rule.

 You can often use unique wildlife photography clothes to get into the water and hide your body under the surface.
-But one thing is sure – the better-leveled animal eye with the lens, the better picture you get.
+But one thing is sure—the better-leveled the animal eye with the lens, the better the picture.

 Mammals